It’s been a few years since I wrote my Canadian buyer’s guide to Android TV boxes, and a lot has changed.

 What Is Actually Illegal in Canada

-A “fully loaded” TV box already has apps and addons that can access illegal sites or video sources preinstalled from the factory.
+A “fully loaded” TV box already has apps and addons to access illegal sites or video sources preinstalled from the factory.

-What the courts decided was that these TV boxes enabled piracy and that was a big part of what those merchants were selling.
+The courts decided that these TV boxes enabled piracy, which was a big part of what those merchants were selling.

-To put it another way, there’s a BIG DIFFERENCE between selling the hardware by itself and selling hardware that is pre-configured to download or stream illegal content.
+To put it another way, there’s a BIG DIFFERENCE between selling the hardware by itself and selling hardware pre-configured to download or stream illegal content.

-The moral of the story is that if you want to stay on the right side of the law, not to buy “fully loaded” Android TV boxes.
+The moral of the story is that if you want to stay on the right side of the law, do not buy “fully loaded” Android TV boxes.

 The MeCool KM2 Plus is the newest entry on this list, but it really impressed me!